Head of Household Exemption from Wage Garnishment in Florida

 Waivers in Bankruptcy

-Section 522(e) of the federal Bankruptcy Code provides an additional safeguard for debtors who file for bankruptcy.
-Under this provision, a debtor’s waiver of an exemption in favor of an unsecured creditor is unenforceable in bankruptcy.
-This means that a debtor who signed a head of household waiver in a credit card agreement or personal loan contract can still claim the exemption over the wages and bank account funds traceable to wages in a bankruptcy proceeding, even though the waiver would be enforceable outside of bankruptcy.
+Section 522(e) of the federal Bankruptcy Code adds a safeguard.
+A debtor’s waiver of an exemption in favor of an unsecured creditor is unenforceable in bankruptcy.
+A debtor who signed a head of household waiver in a credit card agreement can still claim the exemption over wages and traceable bank funds in bankruptcy, even though the waiver would be enforceable outside bankruptcy.

-The head of household exemption covers “earnings” paid to the debtor as compensation for personal labor or services.
-This includes salary, hourly wages, commissions, bonuses, and overtime pay.
-Florida courts have confirmed that sales commissions qualify as protected earnings even when paid irregularly or based on performance rather than fixed schedules.
+The head of household exemption covers “earnings,” which the statute defines as compensation paid or payable for personal services or labor, whether denominated as wages, salary, commission, or bonus.
+Florida courts have confirmed that sales commissions qualify as protected earnings even when paid irregularly or based on performance.

 Independent Contractors and Business Owners

-Business owners face an even steeper challenge.
-Florida courts have held that payments a debtor receives from a business the debtor owns and controls are profits, not earnings, even if the debtor reports the payments as W-2 wages and pays employment taxes.
-Courts look at whether the debtor unilaterally determined their own compensation and whether the payments fluctuated based on business cash flow rather than a fixed employment arrangement.
+Business owners face a steeper challenge.
+Florida courts have held that payments from a business the debtor owns and controls are profits, not earnings, even if the debtor reports them as W-2 wages.
 The more control the debtor exercises over the compensation decision, the less likely the exemption will apply.
+The bankruptcy court in In re Cook denied the exemption for “bonuses” distributed based on equity rather than personal services.

 How to Claim the Exemption

 The head of household exemption must be claimed affirmatively after a garnishment writ is served.
-Filing a declaration of head of household status before a garnishment occurs will not prevent a creditor from obtaining a writ.
-The Writ of Garnishment article explains the procedural framework that triggers the exemption claim process.
+Filing a head of household affidavit before a garnishment occurs will not prevent a creditor from obtaining a writ.
+A writ of garnishment is the court order that triggers the exemption claim process.

-After receiving notice of a wage garnishment, the debtor has 20 days to file a Claim of Exemption with the court.
-The garnishment notice includes a Claim of Exemption form that the debtor must complete and have notarized.
-The debtor must also mail or deliver a copy of the completed form to both the creditor (or creditor’s attorney) and the garnishee employer.
+After receiving a garnishment notice, the debtor has 20 days to file a Claim of Exemption with the court.
+The notice includes a form that the debtor must complete, notarize, and deliver to both the creditor (or creditor’s attorney) and the garnishee employer.

-If the creditor does not file an objection within 8 business days of hand delivery or 14 business days of mailing, the clerk automatically dissolves the garnishment and the employer must stop withholding.
+If the creditor does not object within 8 business days of hand delivery or 14 business days of mailing, the clerk automatically dissolves the garnishment.
 No hearing is required.

-If the creditor does contest the exemption, the court schedules an evidentiary hearing.
-The debtor has the burden of proving qualification through competent evidence.
+If the creditor contests the exemption, the court schedules an evidentiary hearing where the debtor must prove qualification through competent evidence.

 Documentation Needed to Prove the Exemption

-Proving head of household status at a court hearing requires specific documentation.
-The most important records include federal income tax returns showing dependent status and relative income levels of household members, pay stubs or W-2 statements for the debtor and all other income earners in the household, bank statements showing direct deposit of wages, evidence of financial support payments such as rent, mortgage, utilities, groceries, and medical expenses, and records of child support or alimony payments.
+Proving head of household status at a court hearing requires several categories of records.
+The most important are federal income tax returns showing dependent status, pay stubs or W-2 statements for all household earners, bank statements showing direct deposit of wages, and records of household expense payments.
+Child support or alimony payment records also help establish the support relationship.

-In households with two income earners, the debtor must demonstrate that their contribution exceeds the other earner’s contribution.
+In households with two income earners, the debtor must show that their contribution exceeds the other earner’s.
 This comparison looks at total financial support provided to dependents, not just gross income.
-A debtor earning slightly less than their spouse may still qualify if the debtor pays a disproportionate share of household expenses.
+A debtor earning slightly less than a spouse may still qualify by paying a disproportionate share of household expenses.

 Resolving the Exemption Without a Hearing

-In many cases, the debtor’s attorney can resolve the exemption directly with the creditor’s attorney by sharing documentation before the hearing date.
-Most creditor attorneys will voluntarily dissolve a garnishment when the evidence clearly supports the exemption, because contesting a valid exemption at hearing wastes time and may expose the creditor to sanctions.
-Proactive communication with supporting documents often resolves the dispute within days.
+A debtor’s attorney can often resolve the exemption directly with the creditor’s attorney by sharing documentation before the hearing date.
+Most creditor attorneys will voluntarily dissolve a garnishment when the evidence clearly supports the exemption, because contesting a valid claim wastes time and may expose the creditor to sanctions.

 Head of household wages do not lose their exempt status when deposited into a bank account.
-Under Florida Statute 222.11(3), exempt earnings deposited in any financial institution remain exempt from garnishment for six months after the institution receives the deposit, provided the funds can be traced and properly identified as earnings.
+Under Florida Statute 222.11(3), exempt earnings deposited in any financial institution remain exempt for six months after deposit, provided the funds can be traced and identified as earnings.

-The statute specifically provides that commingling exempt wages with other funds does not by itself destroy the debtor’s ability to trace the earnings.
-However, as a practical matter, commingling makes tracing more difficult and gives the creditor grounds to contest the exemption.
-The safest approach is maintaining a separate bank account that receives only direct deposits of exempt wages and is used for no other purpose.
-The Wage Garnishment in Florida page discusses traced wages in the context of bank account garnishments.
+Commingling exempt wages with other funds does not automatically destroy the exemption, but it makes tracing harder and gives the creditor grounds to contest the claim.
+The safest approach is maintaining a separate wage account that receives only direct deposits of exempt wages.
+Wage garnishment becomes more complicated when exempt and non-exempt funds are mixed in the same account.

 Gideon Alper